Ego-Surfing: Person Localization in First-Person Videos Using Ego-Motion Signatures: Proposed Target Search

+where $\hat{i} = \arg\min_i D(\vct{x}_t, X^{(i)})$ is given by an edge-guided geodesic distance.
+Specifically, we first construct a graph where each pixel is referred to as a node that connects to its adjacent eight pixels with an edge.
+Each edge is given its weight by a difference in the two pixel values.
+Then, $D(\vct{x}_t, X^{(i)})$ is defined by a cost of the shortest path between $\vct{x}_t$ and $\vct{x}^{(i)}_{t - b^{(i)} + 1}$ if $b^{(i)}\leq t < b^{(i)} + l^{(i)}$, and $\infty$ otherwise.
 The radius threshold $r$ is defined to be twice as large as the trajectory sampling step $e_W$ to cover pixels sufficiently between candidates.
-We will use this per-pixel targetness map for the task of target localization in Sec.~\ref{subsec:localization_experiment}.
+This way, we expect pixel-wise target maps to highlight target regions surrounded by strong edges.
+We will use this per-pixel targetness map for the task of target localization in Section~\ref{subsec:localization_experiment}.